Comparing differentiable logics for learning with logical constraints: Experimental Evaluation Results

 \subsection{Setup}

-Our comparison experiment is implemented in PyTorch~\cite{paszkePyTorchImperativeStyle2019} and based on the original DL2 experiments~\cite{fischerDL2TrainingQuerying2019,EthsriDl22024}.
-The code, together with the experimental data, is available on \url{https://github.com/tflinkow/comparing-differentiable-logics}.
-The goal of our experiment is to compare the differentiable logics introduced in~\cref{sec:background}, and investigate which logic performs most favourable, focusing specifically on implication and conjunction, as these have noticeable consequences for the learning process.
+Our training experiment is implemented in PyTorch~\cite{paszkePyTorchImperativeStyle2019} and based on the original DL2 experiments~\cite{fischerDL2TrainingQuerying2019,EthsriDl22024}.
+The code, together with the experimental data and our reported results, is publicly available at \url{https://github.com/tflinkow/comparing-differentiable-logics}.
+The goal of this experiment is to compare the differentiable logics introduced in~\cref{sec:background}, and investigate which logic performs most favourable during training, focusing specifically on implication and conjunction, as these have noticeable consequences for the learning process.